karthikziffer/karthikziffer.github.io/_posts/2018-11-28-summary-sgdr.md

 > .
 It might be of great interest to decrease $$η^i_{max}$$ and $$η^i_{min}$$ at every new restart.
 However, for the sake of simplicity, here, we keep $$η^i_{max}$$ and $$η^i_{min}$$ the same for every **i** to reduce the number of hyperparameters involved.

 >Since our simulated warm restarts (the increase of the learning rate) often temporarily worsen performance, we do not always use the last $x_t$ as our recommendation for the best solution (also called the **incumbent solution**).

+Conclusion

+During initial phase of network training the learning rate should be high , As the training continues, the learning rate should be reduced to avoid over shooting away from global minima.
+SGDR reduces the learning rate as the training persists.
+Restarting feature in SGDR saves the network from getting struck at local minima.